ArsonManStudios/ASCII-Video-Player/README.md

 # ASCII-Video-Player
-A command line based program that converts your video into an ASCII animtation.
+A command line based program that converts your video into an ASCII animation.

 https://www.youtube.com/watch?v=6MNvO284pKY